Bludive-Devops-Platform/BluInsights_Blog/README.md

 * Dynamic and responsive frontend SPA.
 * Comment system with real-time updates.
 * File upload handling and dynamic media rendering.

 ---

-## Future Enhancements

-* Move to PostgreSQL or MySQL for production.
-* Implement JWT authentication on frontend for all API requests.
-* Add pagination for blog feed.
-* Add categories and tags filtering with backend support.
-* Implement user roles beyond admin (readers, moderators, etc.).
-* Deploy on cloud platforms for full POC deployment.

----